edjash/code-test/README.md

     - Redis/Memcached
     - Other backend languages (Ruby/Java/etc)
 10. Solve the following program using a language of your choice (Can even do it in pseudocode), we have included files for PHP and Python, these include helpers for parsing json, you can just add your function to the bottom of these classes, these files are called helper with the extension of the language.

 We are looking for a class/function that combines the data from the two included JSON files (`vehicle_groups.json` and `vehicles.json`) and outputs the data in the following format (we expect a JSON response):

 ```
 {
-    "vehicles": [array],
+    "vehicles": type:object,
-    "vehicle_stats": [object]
+    "vehicle_stats": type:object
 }
  ```

-In the `vehicles` array, we expect the vehicle id to be the key, and the object to be the value, with the following keys in the object:
+In the `vehicles` object, we expect the vehicle id to be the key, and the object to be the value, with the following keys in the object:

 ```
-[
+{
 vehicle_id: {
-    "lat": [float],
+    "lat": type:float,
-    "lng": [float],
+    "lng": type:float,
-    "speed": [float],
+    "speed": type:float,
-    "groups": [array of integers],
+    "groups": type:array of integers,
-    "status": [string]
+    "status": type:string
     },...
-]
+}
 ```

 An example of this would be: